Rakaneth/tcod-tut-2023/README.md

 ## Week 2

 More plumbing.
 With a little bit of refactoring, there is now a module that stores components and a module that will create entities with all the required components.
 I have decided on using a YAML file (for which I am using the PyYAML library) to store the game data; I find it much easier to quickly edit and read a YAML file than a Python dictionary.
 I've also decided on a smaller screen size with a large 32x32 font.

+Created several modules for drawing and the map.
+I originally wanted to have a lighter map class that would convert raw tile data - ints, at first - to the proper graphics data when the map was drawn, but I had trouble getting NumPy to play nicely with broadcasting tuple data, so I opted for the method used in the most recent tcod tutorial - with a modification that allows for large, scrolling maps.
+There is a `Camera` object that keeps track of a viewport, and the `draw_map` function in `ui.py` uses it to draw everything around the player.

+Using `tcod-ecs`'s relations feature, I was able to filter out entities not on the map being drawn.
+This is a huge step in being able to keep 100% of the game state - including maps - in a single `World`, which will make part 10 much easier.

+This nearly completes Week 2, though I still need to figure out how to get the game maps themselves as a resource that the `World` can use - and I need to stop the player from going out of the map bounds.

 ## Week 1